afonsoplantes/Python-tutorial/README.md

 I'm using this repository to improve my Python skills.
 After using Anaconda for many years, I'm now looking to create isolated environments for each project to better manage them.

+## Before start scripting
+Activate virtual enviroment on powershell to execute any file.
+The scripts to execute this are below.
+After activate, we can pip and module, this will be just in this enviroment.

 # Python as calculator
 [ref.](https://docs.python.org/3.13/tutorial/introduction.html)

 We can continue a calculation using _ to reference to the last calculated value.
+..\ambiente_tutorial\Scripts\activate - to activate virtual env
+deactivate - stop virtual env

 # String